grumpyjames/birding-almanac/sites/Elmley_NNR.md

 If you do want to get here without a car...phew.
 You can cycle from Swale railway station without too much difficulty.
 Walking will take a while.
-There is rumour of a bus.
+There is rumour of a bus, but you'll have to walk the whole entrance track, and that'll take _ages_.

 ### How to do it

-Bring a packed lunch (and a thermos, if it's cold); on a pleasant day, you might want to spend the whole day here.
+Bring a packed lunch (and a thermos, if it's cold).
+On a pleasant day, you might want to spend the whole day here.
 This is also one of those reserves where a scope really comes in handy - quite a lot of the birding opportunity isn't going to be that near you.